stats4sd/ccrp_soils_wp/README.md

 This site also has a custom plugin (ccrp-soils) and theme (currently a child of the (Bootstrap Starter)[https://en-gb.wordpress.org/themes/wp-bootstrap-starter/], but likely to change soon).
 These custom plugins are included in this repository.

 ## Cloning for local development
+To setup the dependancies locally, you need to have both Composer and Yarn installed on your computer.

 ## Cloning onto a server